-4.2.10 Capital Account Block Equations
+4.2.11 Capital Account Block Equations

-Income to the capital (savings and investment) account, total savings, comes from household savings, depreciation allowances, government savings ($KAPGOV_r$) and the surplus on the capital account of the balance of payments ($KAPWOR_r$), and hence is simply defined as the sum of savings by domestic and 'foreign' agents (K1.2).
+Income to the capital (savings and investment) account, total savings, comes from household savings, depreciation allowances, government savings ($KAPGOV_r$) and the surplus on the capital account of the balance of payments ($KAPWOR_r$), plus any hypothecated savings incomes.

-In this model the household savings rates are declared as variables $(SHH{h,r})$ that define the proportions of income saved after the payment of income taxes.
-The savings rate equations (K1.1) used the same adjustment structure as used for the tax rate equations; hence $shhO{h,r}$ are the base solution savings rates, $dabshh{h,r}$, are absolute changes in the base savings rates, $SADJ_r$ are multiplicative adjustment factors, $DSHH_r$ are additive adjustment factors and $shh01{h,r}$ is a matrix of zero and non-zero values that determine for which households and regions the savings rates can adjust additively.
-Note that household savings are taken out of after-tax income.
+In this model the household savings rates are declared as variables ($SHH{h,r}$) that define the proportions of income saved after the payment of income taxes.
+The savings rate equations (K1.1) used the same adjustment structure as used for the tax rate equations; hence $shhO{h,r}$ are the base solution savings rates, $dabshh{h,r}$, are absolute changes in the base savings rates, $SADJ_r$ are multiplicative adjustment factors, $DSHH_r$ are additive adjustment factors and

+$shh01{h,r}$ is a matrix of zero and non-zero values that determine for which households and regions the savings rates can adjust additively.
+Total household savings (HHSAV) can then be defined as the share of household incomes saved after the payment of income taxes (K1.2).